skuzzymiglet/asl/README.md

 + The non-`pip` dependency of `ffmpeg`, with no way to specify it in `setup.py`
 + The usage of `os.system()`
-+ The `ffmpeg` command being written for Linux, so it doesn't work on Windows
++ The `ffmpeg` command uses globbing, so it doesn't work on Windows

 ### Todo